pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 - A SupplyChain with the name `serverappv1s.example.com-1.0.1` with kind `ServerAppV1s`

 If the generated API for the kind is unchanged, then the later version is accepted.
-If there is a change, supply chain that was applied first succeeds, and the others reflect the error in their status.
+If there is a change, the supply chain that was applied first succeeds, and the others reflect the error in their status.
 This ensures that you can't accidentally break the kind API that is running.